hannahtrask/react-app-unit2/README.md

 ## API

-I chose the cocktaiDB API for my app.
+I chose the cocktailDB API for my app.
 There are several different data sets to access, and I added below a snippet from the "search by cocktail" data set.
 ```{
 "drinks": [
 {